timescale/timescaledb-parallel-copy/README.md

   -db-name string
         (deprecated) Database where the destination table exists -disable-direct-compress
-        Do not use direct compress to write data to TimescaleDB -escape character
+        Do not use direct compress to write data to TimescaleDB.
+Default: on -enable-client-side-sorting
+        Guaranteed data order in place on the client side, can improve ingest performance.
+Default: off -escape character
         The ESCAPE character to use during COPY (default '"') -file string